A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Nash Q-learning

-The state $\tau_k$ takes values from a set with countably infinite elements.
-Since Nash Q-learning can only be applied to MDPs with finite states, we truncate the MDP in Fig. \ref{fig:transition} by aggregating the states with $\tau_k\geq N-1$.
-Specifically, we modify the transition probability for $\tau_k\geq N-1$ as with $j=0,1$.
-In this way, we keep $N$ states in the MDP and therefore facilitate the application of Nash Q-learning.
-We learn the $Q$-function, denoted as $Q(\tau,\nu_k,a_k)$, for $\tau\in[0,N-1]$ according to the Nash Q-learning algorithm presented in \cite{li2016sinr}.
-Thereafter, the transmission and attack policies for $\tau\in[0,N-2]$ are derived from (\ref{policy}):
+In (\ref{obja_2}), we replace $\mathbb{E}(P_k)$ with $\mathbb{E}\big(f^{\bar{\tau}_k}(\bar{P})\big)$ since there is a one-to-one correspondence between $P_{k}$ and the holding time $\bar{\tau}_{k}$ according to (\ref{hold}).
+Compare (\ref{hold2}) and (\ref{hold}).
+In (\ref{hold2}), the states with $\tau_k\geq N-1$ are aggregated as a single state.
+In this way, we keep $N$ states in the MDP to facilitate the application of Nash Q-learning.
+In particular, we learn the $Q$-function, denoted as $Q(\bar{\tau},\nu_k,a_k)$, for $\bar{\tau}\in[0,N-2]$ according to the Nash Q-learning algorithm presented in \cite{li2016sinr}.
+The transmission and attack policies for $\bar{\tau}\in[0,N-2]$ are derived from (\ref{policy})